temez26/Portfolio/README.md

 - Modify the first animation so that the stars and eyes leave to animate on loop.
 - Add some kind of email send format to the page (needs only backend).
 Done :+1:
 - Add menu button for smaller screens.
+- Add filter: brightness() to some of the text in the site.

 🌐 Check out my portfolio website here: [Click Me](https://bonkkersp.azurewebsites.net/) 🌐